Strategies and Technologies for Logistics Innovation

 Teaching Methodologies

-The subject follows a pedagogical model based on problem solving and combines expository methodology with active learning methods,
+The course unit follows a pedagogical model based on problem-solving and combines the expository methodology with active learning methods, involving participatory practice and activities such as debates and the discussion of practical cases.

+Expository sessions enable students to acquire a solid theoretical foundation and to analyze concepts that are complemented by guided discussions in class.
 The analysis of concrete examples of companies that have implemented technological innovations in logistics will be a determining factor.

-This structure will provide a rich and relevant experience for students who wish to develop advanced skills in the area of logistics innovation,
+Lectures will be complemented by seminars/open classes with guest speakers from companies.
+This structure will provide a rich and relevant learning experience for students seeking to develop advanced skills in the field of logistics innovation, with a clear focus on information systems.

 Learning Results